ChristinaJackson/trivia-app-vanillaJS/README.md

 - [ ] Questions with their multiple choice options must be displayed one at a time.
 - [ ] Questions should not repeat in a round.
 - [ ] A user can select only 1 answer out of the 4 possible answers.
-- [ ] The correct answer must be revealed after a user has submitted their answer A user can see the score they received at the end of the round
+- [ ] The correct answer must be revealed after a user has submitted their answer.
+A user can see the score they received at the end of the round

 ## Running the project locally